jiangshen/WurmPaint/README.md

 - App takes up to 70% less space on devices

 ### 1.02 (2017-12-08)
-- Added Firebase Crashlytics and Performance Monitoring
+- Added FireBase Crashlytics and Performance Monitoring
 - Added feedback and rate app dialog
 - Removed brush color functionality
 - Images expanded to fill the screen